Wood Won’t Take Wood Stain? (Here’s The Fix!)

 1. Use Gel Stain

-You should apply a coat of sealer, such as shellac-based sealer, before applying Gel stain to improve the adhesion.
+You can apply a sealer, such as shellac-based sealer, before applying Gel stain to improve adhesion.

 2. Apply Thin Coats

-If you apply thick coats, it will take longer for them to be absorbed.
-So, you can thin wood stain before applying it to make its flow thinner or lighter.
+So, thin wood stain before applying it to make its coating lighter or thinner.

 3. Power Wash The Surface

-You can also sand it with fine-grit sandpaper to remove the leftover products.
+You can sand the surface with fine-grit sandpaper as an alternative to power washing.

 Back-brushing is a technique used by woodworkers to make the stain penetrate deep into the pores.
 Immediately after applying the stain, use a wide brush to massage the wood stain into the wood.
 Do this after each coat, so the stain is absorbed deeply.